Genetic Testing for Pulmonary Fibrosis Patients and Families

 Who should be tested for genes in FPF?

-If genetic testing is considered to be beneficial for the patient, it is recommended to test the person with a diagnosis of FPF instead of an unaffected family member.
-It is important to remember that, currently, a gene variant responsible for FPF will only be found in 20-30% of patients with FPF.
-Therefore, up to 80% of patients with FPF will test negative for the current genes known.
+In cases where genetic testing is considered, it is currently recommended to test the person with a diagnosis of FPF instead of an unaffected family member (a relative who doesn’t have PF).
+It is important to remember that currently a harmful gene variant responsible for FPF will only be found in about one-third of patients with FPF.
+Therefore, up to 70% of patients with FPF will test negative for the current genes known.
 There are other genes yet to be discovered that run in families.
-Further, testing is not recommended in patients without FPF, asymptomatic family members or in minors.
+Unaffected family members can base their risk on family history and discuss possible screening with their healthcare professionals.
+If unaffected relatives strongly desire genetic testing, it is best to work with medical genetics professional to help find available testing options.

-Telehealth genetic counselors: www.informeddna.com or other telehealth companies (search "telehealth genetics counseling)
+• Telehealth genetic counselors: www.informeddna.com or other telehealth companies (search “telehealth